All Collections

 Applying For Projects

-Learn how to submit a compelling application for a nonprofit project.
-All links in this article will open in a new tab.
+Learn how to submit a compelling application for a nonprofit project or call.

 Updated over a week ago

 This is where your Catchafire journey starts!
-Take a look around our Find A Project page, browse for opportunities, and read below for how to apply.
+Take a look at our Find A Project page, browse opportunities, and read below for instructions on how to apply.

 Search for Open Projects